nestedsoftware/flask_sqlalchemy_starter/readme.md

  export PYTHONPATH=~/dev/flask_sqlalchemy_starter
  export SQLALCHEMY_URL="postgresql://$SQLALCHEMY_USERNAME:$SQLALCHEMY_PASSWORD@localhost/dbname"
 ```
 > You don't have to use postgresql as the db of course.
+> * If you wish to use slite in memory, set SQLALCHEMY_URL to `"sqlite:///:memory:"` (see env_test.sh)
-If you want to use postgresql and it's not installed on your system yet, I've included instructions for postgresql installation on Ubuntu linux at the end of this file.
+> * If you want to use postgresql and it's not installed on your system yet, I've included instructions for postgresql installation on Ubuntu linux at the end of this file.

 * install: `$ pipenv install`
 * install with dev dependencies (unit testing): `$ pipenv install --dev`
 * start python virtual environment: `$ pipenv shell`
 * run: `$ source env.sh && FLASK_ENV=development flask run`
   * `http://localhost:5000/` should show json greeting
   * `http://localhost:5000/messages` should show json list of messages
-* _PENDING: run tests: `$ pytest -v`_
+* run tests: `$ source env_test.sh` followed by `$ pytest -v`

 <h2>Database setup and migration</h2>